Smells fishy? Not really.

 It takes millennia to decompose and can be found in pipes, insulation, electric cables and shower curtains.

-Plastic pollution is not disappearing
+Plastic pollution is not going away

 Top 10 plastic items found in beaches